Honda's new '0 Series' EVs look like they belong in Cyberpunk 2077

-Following a tease a few weeks ago, Honda revealed its very futuristic-looking ‘0 series’ electric vehicles (EVs) at CES 2024.
+Following a tease a few weeks ago, Honda revealed its very futuristic-looking ‘0 series’ electric vehicles (EVs) that feel like they’re pulled right out of Cyberpunk 2077 at CES 2024.

 The automaker says its Saloon concept EV will release in North America in 2026.
 In stark contrast to blocky EVs like Hyundai’s Ioniq 5, the concept car features curves everywhere and a strange-looking front grill/taillight array resembling a futuristic vacuum, as well as unique polygon-influenced rims.